mienaikoe/ziyu/Lore/Geography.md

 ## Palinan

-- A planet about 1.3x larger than Earth.
+- A planet about 0.8x the diameter of Earth.
 - Palinan's orbital period is about 5 Earth days.
 - There is one continental land mass and one big ocean.
 The planet is 65% ocean.
 - There is a big desert at the middle of the land mass.
 It faces the star.
 Most Palinians live on the Coastal Ring.
-- There is a ring of iron shell colonies and asteroids orbiting Palinan called the Black Crown.
 - There is tectonic action and a magnetic field due to tidal forces.
 This also gives rise to large mountains on the bright side and splotched islands amidst a vast sea on the dark side.
 - Winds at the surface flow from the cold side to the warm side